 - Enhance your image in the world marketplace

 There are also some trade-offs to consider:

-- Fear of market insulation due to local partner's presence.
+- Fear of market insulation due to the local partner's presence

 - Loss of control over important issues such as product quality, operating costs, employees, etc.

 For example, if you enter into a global strategic alliance with even a little less equity stake—say, 49%—you lose managerial control.
 You may end up with that equity percentage because the host government only allows up to 49% for an outsider, because you could only negotiate that amount or because you were willing to accept a minority stake in exchange for gains (e.g., responsibility for research and development) that you thought important during the negotiation phase.
 Whatever the reason, what are you going to do if profits plummet, product quality deteriorates, or customers are dissatisfied?
 You do not have enough interest in the venture to take action.

 Your 49% can swiftly depreciate when it comes to exercising any control.
 In any partnership, the majority interest holder tends to dominate, putting their needs first and their partner's last.
 The ideal situation is a 50-50 partnership that allows both parties to share in mutual successes, but if you do settle for a minority interest, make sure you maintain enough control to accomplish your objectives in the target market.